This one startling photo captures the horrifying extent of the buffalo slaughter carried out by early settlers of the American West.

 The American bison was once the symbol of a vast, limitless country filled with seemingly endless land and equally endless opportunity.
 But American settlers soon ensured that the bison would ultimately symbolize the dark, ugly side of “manifest destiny.”

 Estimates of how many bison used to roam the Midwest, before European settlers moved in, range from 30 to 60 million.
-Native Americans once lived in harmony with these migratory herds, while using the bison for food, as well as their hides for clothing and shelter, and their bones for tools and weapons.
+Native Americans once lived in harmony with these migratory herds, while using the bison for food, their hides for clothing and shelter, and their bones for tools and weapons.